sybilhoangRG/support.balsamiq.com/content/ui101/text-input.md

 product: "UI Design 101"
 ---

-Text input fields allow keyboard input from the user.<!--more-->
+Text input fields allow keyboard input from the user.
+They as not as simple as they seem.<!--more-->

 They are frequently used in with other types of input controls in a form, but can be used on their own.